baloon11/Processing-csv-file/README.md

 - input CSV file,
-- filters each line for existence in it url with a certain extension (passed as the second argument to the console), -and if the line is filtered, then in it:
+- filters each line for existence in it url with a certain extension (passed as the second argument to the console),
+- and if the line is filtered, then in it:

 	- find product SKU,
 	- create a directory called SKU of Product,